 Consider getting a rideshare policy from an insurance company that offers it.
 A rideshare policy works like an extension of your personal auto policy.
 Because you’re using your vehicle for business, your personal policy may not cover you during an accident while on the job.
 Rideshare coverage fills in the missing gaps between your personal policy and Uber’s coverage.

-Car insurance Uber drivers should have
+Uber insurance coverage you should have

 |Coverage type||Trip status||Covered by Uber||Add to your personal policy|